davelevine/sharrr-svelte/src/routes/about/about.md

 - Parallel upload
 - Support for extra large files (_Technically_ there is no file size limit)
 - One-time download link
-- 7 day retention period (Download link expires and files are being deleted afterwards.)
+- 7 day retention period (Download link expires and files are automatically deleted.)

 ### Fair use